software-mansion/live-debugger/docs/elements_inspection.md

 >
 > Elements Inspection works only when browser features are enabled.
 >
-> They are enabled by default but you can enable them explicitly.
+> They are enabled by default but you can enable them explicitly:
 >
 > ```elixir
 > # config/dev.exs